OliveriQ/arithmetic-parser/README.md

 ```
 "1 + 2 * 3" -> [1, +, 2, *, 3]
 ```
 * **Parser**: Uses a method known as the [shuntining-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) in order to convert the list of tokens to postfix notation.
-This step facilitates the parsing.
+This drastically simplifies the next step which is producing the final result.
 The conversion to postfix notation yields the following:
 ```
 [1, +, 2, *, 3] -> [1, 2, 3, *, +]